South Carolina vacation rental tax guide

 What charges are taxable?

-South Carolina imposes accommodations tax on the gross proceeds of short-term rentals.
-Additional guest charges, such as dry cleaning fees, are subject to sales tax, but not accommodations tax.
+Additional optional guest charges, including room service, laundering and dry cleaning services, in-room movies, telephone service, and rentals of meeting rooms, are subject to non-accommodations sales tax.
 Charges for amenities, entertainment, special items in promotional tourist packages, and other guest services, if optional and separately stated on the bill, are not subject to accommodations or sales tax.
 No-show fees are subject to accommodations tax, but cancellation fees are not.

 What happens when my short-term rental marketplace (such as Airbnb or Vrbo) collects taxes for me?

-Before collecting any short-term rental taxes from your guests, you need to be aware of whether any taxes have already been collected for you.
-If you rent your property exclusively through a short-term rental marketplace, you are not required to register with the state or collect short-term rental taxes.
+If you rent your property exclusively through an STR marketplace, you’re not required to register with the state or collect state-administered lodging taxes.

 There are situations in which you aren’t required to collect lodging taxes in South Carolina.
 For example, a guest who rents for a long term rather than a short term is exempt from short-term lodging taxes.

-Charges for accommodations directly paid for by the federal government, federal credit unions, charitable hospitals predominantly serving children, and the Red Cross may also be exempt from state sales taxes.
-Foreign diplomats may also be exempt.
+Charges for accommodations directly paid for by foreign diplomats, federal government agencies, federal credit unions, charitable hospitals predominantly serving children, and the Red Cross are exempt from state lodging taxes.

 Filing short-term rental tax returns

 After you’ve collected taxes from your guests, it’s time to file your tax returns with the South Carolina Department of Revenue.
-In South Carolina, you can file and pay tax online.
+In South Carolina, you can file and pay tax online or via paper returns.
 The South Carolina Department of Revenue allows credit card payments, but may charge a fee.

 When do I need to file my returns?